oracle/cloud-native-devops-workshop/microservices/CloudNative200.md

     ![](images/200/image089.png)

-- Enter “**Feature2: Added Support for Filtering**” in the Commit Message box, **Drag and Drop** the **changed files** into the **Staged Changes** panel, and click on **Commit and Push**.
+- Enter “**Feature2: Added Support for Filtering**” in the Commit Message box.
+- **Drag and Drop** the **changed files** into the **Staged Changes** panel.
+- Click on **Commit and Push**.
 Note: it is possible to change the default Author and Committer to match the current “persona.”
 However, for the sake of this lab guide, we will leave the defaults.

     ![](images/200/image090.png)